VDM-1: VDM-1

-In April 1975, Bob Marsh and Gary Ingram formed Processor Technology, initially to sell expansion cards for the Altair.
+In April 1975, Bob Marsh and Gary Ingram formed Processor Technology, initially to sell expansion cards for the Altair microcomputer.
 Marsh approached Felsenstein with the idea of modifying the Tom Swift design to work with the Altair, which had been released that January.
 A key aspect of the resulting design was the use of electronic switches that allow the display and the computer to access different parts of the on-board memory at the same time, which means the display hardware does not have to stop the computer while it is drawing.
 The prototype was completed in less than three months.

 As soon as the prototype was ready, Steve Dompier began porting Star Trek to it, replacing its serial output with a more game-like display to produce Trek-80.
 The system went on sale soon after at a price of $199 for the kit version.
 As reviews of the era noted, an Altair compatible machine equipped with a keyboard, the VDM-1, and an appropriate monitor (from Radio Shack) cost less than a typical smart terminal of the era.